 Each team will submit a judged design report as outlined below.
 The submission date is contained in the schedule section of this document.
-Reports must be bound (simple spiral bindings are sufficient and preferred, 3-ring binders are not allowed).
+Reports must be bound.
+(Simple spiral bindings are sufficient and preferred; 3-ring binders are not allowed.)
 All information used for scoring must be in the outlined sections.
-Reports exceeding the total page limit will be scored as "1.0 of 100".
+Reports exceeding the total page limit will be scored as "1 of 100".
 Appendices may not be included.

-All reports will be space and one half, 10 point Arial font.
-Tables and Figures will also be 10 point Arial font.
-Margins are 1" on all sides.
-Report pages will be 8 $1/2 \times 11$ with the exception of the drawing package.
-The drawing package may be 11 x 17 pages.
-The 3-view drawing must be on one of the 11 x 17 pages.
+All reports will be space and one half, 10-pt Arial font.
+Tables and figures will also be 10pt Arial font.
+Margins are 1 inch on all sides.
+Report pages will be 8 $1/2 \ge 11$ inch with the exception of the drawing package.
+The drawing package may be 11 ≥ 17 inch pages.
+The 3-view drawing must be on an 11 ≥ 17 inch page.

 Absolute maximum page count for the report is 60 pages, including text, tables, and figures (cover/title page and table of contents is extra).
-Drawing package may not comprise more than 5 of the pages of the Proposal phase report page limit.
+Drawing package may not comprise more than 5 of the pages of the report page limit.